 4.13.
-The Authority considers that its principal objective and duties, as set out in section 3A of the Electricity Act and section 4A of the Gas Act, do not preclude the imposition of a financial penalty in this case.
+The Authority considered that its principal objective and duties, as set out in section 3A of the Electricity Act and section 4A of the Gas Act, did not preclude the imposition of a financial penalty in this case.